* Family feud pits sister against brother for control of airline

 Heather Cho's legal counsel did not comment on Kang's recount of their discussions.

-Heather Cho is known for the 'nut rage' incident in 2014, after she forced a Korean Air plane to return to the gate because she did not like the way she was served nuts.
+She is known for the 'nut rage' incident in 2014 after forcing a Korean Air plane to return to the gate because she did not like the way she was served nuts.

 A win by the 47-year-old activist investor will be a watershed moment in South Korea's 67-year post-war corporate history which has been led by family-owned chaebol and spawned global industrial powerhouses such as Samsung and Hyundai.